Bachelor of Science in Nursing Programs (BSN)

 Admissions requirements for a four-year nursing degree can include any or all of the items listed below:

 - High school transcripts or past college transcripts

-- GPA (Grade Point Average) for previous education
+- GPA (grade point average) for previous education

-- Personal essay demonstrating your English proficiency
+- Personal essays demonstrating your English proficiency

 - Involvement in extracurricular activities such as clubs and career organizations